 Start with a Diploma

-A career as a wind turbine mechanic in Alabama usually starts with a high school diploma.
+A career as a wind turbine technician in Alabama usually starts with a high school diploma.
 This is the basic educational qualification with which one may seek training on the job or enter an academic program.

 A GED equivalent may be used in place of a high school diploma.
-Candidates should also be prepared to pass a physical examination, seeing as the duties of a wind turbine mechanic are quite physically demanding.
+Candidates should also be prepared to pass a physical examination, seeing as the duties of a wind turbine technician are quite physically demanding.

 Learning On the Job